A diligent public servant with experience in business management, economic development, and community involvement.

 On our first visit to Marysville, we stopped for a picnic at Jennings Park with our three young sons and had a wonderful time.
 For anyone who wonders about the value of parks to a city, let me tell you, Jennings Park was a major selling point in our family's decision to move to Marysville.
 A community's parks say something about the character of that community.
 Over the years we've enjoyed going there to play ball, take a walk, drown a worm in the pond or admire the well-kept gardens.

 I am proud to say that my two oldest sons did their Eagle Scout projects in Jennings Park.
 Christopher created a new scenic outlook with benches and concrete pads overlooking the marsh, and Joshua took on the ambitious project of rehabilitating the softball diamond.
 My youngest son Jesse decided to be different than his brothers and did his Eagle project in the newly opened Kiwanis park in the Sunnyside neighborhood.
 He constructed a post and dowel fence, a park entry sign and made other improvements to the trailhead and parking lot.

-Our family loves living in Marysville.
-Since graduating from high school my two oldest sons have moved away from home to live in different states and in different countries.
-Christopher was in West Africa for a couple years and Joshua is now in El Salvador on a church mission.
-Both boys have indicated that they hope to return to Marysville and raise families here.
+Our family has enjoyed living in Marysville.
+My three sons have moved away from home to live in different states and in different countries over the last several years.
+However, each of my sons has expressed a desire to return to Marysville someday, if circumstances allow.
 That says something about our community and how these boys feel about living here.

 I hope that you will forgive my ramblings about my personal life.
 My intent is to help you learn a little more about me so that you can feel comfortable in making a good decision when you vote in November.
 I hope that I've done a good job of introducing myself to those of you who haven't met me yet.